Your complete guide to Queue Management System.

-Managing customers' queue experience and waiting time is an essential part of delighting your customers.
-The purpose of this page is to give you a central understanding of what a queue management system is, why it's important and how to choose a solution.
+Managing customers' queuing experience and waiting time is essential to delighting your customers.
+The purpose of this page is to give you a central understanding of what a queue management system is, why it's important, and how to choose the best queuing system based on your needs.

 What is Queue Management?

-- The perceived time between the customer first decides to get something until they have it.
+- Actual wait time: the real waiting time that starts when a customer decides to get something until they have it in their possession.

 What is a Queue Management System?

+Queue management systems vary in complexity, some can include simple paper tickets and a call-up display, whereas advanced ones can include appointment booking, self-service kiosks, and virtual queuing solutions altogether.
 As mentioned above, a queue management system can contain both software and hardware.
-Below are examples of such pieces.
-Some of them can be used independently but the more sophisticated solutions combine the different modules into a seamless omnichannel solution.
+Below are some examples of what components and functionalities a queue management system can include.
+Some of them can be used independently, but more sophisticated solutions combine the different modules to create a seamless omnichannel solution.

 Examples of software in a queue management system: